pixelatedk/predicting-VL-outbreaks/README.md

+We built a predictive system that detects leishmaniasis outbreaks 3–6 weeks earlier by using HIV+ case data as an early signal.

-How can we use predictive modelling and computational biology to predict future outbreaks of NTDs (Neglected Tropical Diseases) in under-resourced communities?
+"How can we use predictive modelling and computational biology to predict future outbreaks of NTDs (Neglected Tropical Diseases) in under-resourced communities?"

-Original research created by InViro Labs (Arya Bari, Marlene Bucher, Vicky Kuang)
+created by InViro Labs (Arya Bari, Marlene Bucher, Vicky Kuang)

 Advisory Board: Dr Lindsey Fiddes (Biomedical Engineering at UofT) and Dr. Natasha Christie-Holmes (Emerging Pandemic and Infections Consortium), PhD Candidate Lindsey Stern (BME)